 SCGA Youth on Course provides opportunities for youth that include instruction, affordable access, play days, educational programs and college scholarships.
 Please learn more by browsing our site or get involved by contacting us.

 If you are new to the game or looking to improve your skills, Youth on Course offers monthly golf clinics throughout the Southland and an Instructional Program with practices held year round.
-For junior golfers between the ages of 7-17, the Youth on Course Club provides access to the Golf Pass, which offer juniors $1-$5 green and range fees at participating facilities, club tournaments as well as special playing opportunities and educational outings.
+For junior golfers under the age of 18, the Youth on Course Club provides access to the Golf Pass, which offer juniors $1-$5 green and range fees at participating facilities, club tournaments as well as special playing opportunities and educational outings.
 Active YoC Club members are eligible for the Scholarship Program which is designed to help juniors further their education.